tlstommy/D2Bearer-Cli/README.md

 # D2Bearer-Cli

-This is a command line based tool to generate a OAuth bearer token for bungie's Destiny 2 API.
+This is a simple command line based tool to generate a OAuth bearer token for bungie's Destiny 2 API.